linagora/tmail-flutter/privacy.md

 User is informed that none of its personnal data are collected.

 If supported by the email server, the fact that emails are received might transit through third party infrastructure ([firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging)).
-In the process, no personal data is being exposed, and the Team-Mail application need to contact directly the mail server in order to gather the notification information.
+In the process, no personal data is being exposed, and the Twake Mail application need to contact directly the mail server in order to gather the notification information.

 ## Application Permissions

-In order to work smoothly on your device the Team-Mail application needs the following authorization:
+In order to work smoothly on your device the Twake Mail application needs the following authorization:

- - `Files, documnents, and audio files`: This permission is used by Team-Mail to access files of your device and allows using those files as email attachments.
+ - `Files, documnents, and audio files`: This permission is used by Twake Mail to access files of your device and allows using those files as email attachments.
 Once selected files are uploaded to the remote email server.
- - `Photos and videos`: This permission is used by Team-Mail to access photos and videos and allows using those files as email attachments.
+ - `Photos and videos`: This permission is used by Twake Mail to access photos and videos and allows using those files as email attachments.
 Once selected files are uploaded to the remote email server.
- - `Contacts`: Used by Team-Mail for Email address auto-completion against local address book.
+ - `Contacts`: Used by Twake Mail for Email address auto-completion against local address book.
 Local address book are never uploaded to third-party.
 Only once an email is sent to a local contact, does the email server become aware of the mail address and display names of the contact.

-Those rights are only intendeed to improve Team-Mail user experience.
-Team-Mail is still usable, with a reduced functional scope might the user deny permissions.
+Those rights are only intendeed to improve Twake Mail user experience.
+Twake Mail is still usable, with a reduced functional scope might the user deny permissions.

 ## Our guiding principles for privacy